 from plugin1.lib import CustomTargetType, rule1, rule2 def rules(): return [rule1, rule2] def target_types(): return [CustomTargetType]

-Because plugin code is written in Python, you can use Pants's Python backend build your plugin code.
+Because plugin code is written in Python, you can use Pants's Python backend to build your plugin code.
 For example, you can use Pants to lint, format, and test your plugin code.
 This is not required, but it's usually a good idea to improve the quality of your plugin.

 To do so, set up Pants for Python support, and add your pants-plugins directory as a source root: